LLNL/sundials/doc/shared/FAQ.rst

   when sometimes you want to only integrate the states and sometimes you also need sensitivities computed), it is most efficient to use :c:func:`CVodeSensToggleOff`.

-  Sensitivity calculations are enabled by the following functions: :c:func:`CVodeSensMalloc` and :c:func:`CVodeSensReInit` and are disabled by :c:func:`CVodeSensFree` (after calling this one, they can be re-enabled only by calling :c:func:`CVodeSensMalloc`) and :c:func:`CVodeSensToggleOff`.

 .. collapse:: What is the role of plist in CVODES?